diodechain/website/_posts/2019-07-19-Kazakhstan-MITM.md

 image: Kazhakstan0.png
 ---

 __OMG!
 So it happens again.
 PKI the Public Key Infrastructure is a centrally rooted security infrastructure to encrypt nearly all of todays internet traffic.
-And is being used to crack all traffic in Kazakhstan__
+And is being used to crack all traffic in Kazakhstan.__

 Yesterday on the 18h July 2019, the state-owned telecommunications organization of Kazakhstan started to misuse this central infrastructure in the states initiative against free speech.
 The now dictatorship of Kazakhstan is forcing its users to install a custom Kazakhstan root certificate.
 With this certificate in place the government is able to read, intercept & change all traffic send from those internet users to public websites.
 This is a general _Man-In-The-Middle attack on all citizens_ including destinations such as facebook.com or gmail.com giving and the government wide access to their citizens most personal data.